Practice mode. No real USDC prizes.

 Your leaderboard score updates when official stats refresh.
 During live matches, trades start affecting score on the next refresh.

-Step 4: Recycle Credits Through the Week
+Step 4: Recycle Credits Through the Round

 This is where active management wins.
 As matches evolve, you always have a decision: